 What do you enjoy most about being a mentor?

-The thing I enjoy most about being a mentor is seeing the mentees develop and start producing high quality design drawings that they are proud of.
+The thing I enjoy most about being a mentor is seeing the mentees grow, once they become independent and start producing high quality technical information which we are both proud of, this gives me a sense that I have provided them the right support and have been a successful Mentor.

 What kind of growth or changes have you seen in your past mentees?